 ➡️ Visit adventuresmart.uk for tips on planning safe outdoor adventures in Wales.

+Have you always dreamed of painting the natural beauty of the great outdoors but lacked the confidence to get started?
 Imagine capturing the stunning Eryri landscape on canvas while surrounded by the peaceful sounds of nature.
 Whether you’re a complete beginner or an experienced artist looking to expand your skills, this outdoor painting workshop in Snowdonia is the perfect escape.

 A Unique Outdoor Painting Experience